gabrieletersigni01/nlp-political-manifestos/README.md

 - The notebook is designed to run on Google Colab
 - Results may vary depending on the dataset used

+## Notebook Preview

+A PDF version of the notebook is available in this repository.

 ## Author

 Gabriele Tersigni